-An esophagectomy is a surgery to remove part of the food pipe between your mouth and stomach, which is called the esophagus (see Figure 1).
+An esophagectomy is a surgery to remove part of your food pipe (esophagus).
+This is the tube that carries food from your mouth to your stomach (see Figure 1).
 Your surgeon may also remove part of your stomach to make sure all of the cancer is taken out.
-The remaining part of your stomach will be reconstructed and attached to what is left of your esophagus.
+The remaining part of your stomach will be rebuilt and attached to what is left of your esophagus.

 There are different ways to perform esophagectomy surgery.
-Your surgeon will talk with you about which approach is best for you.
+Your surgeon will talk with you about which one is best for you.

-- During an Ivor-Lewis esophagectomy, also known as a transthoracic esophagogastrectomy, an incision is made in the center of the abdomen and along your side, toward the back.
-After the tumor is removed, the stomach is reattached to the remaining part of the esophagus.
+- During an Ivor Lewis esophagectomy, also known as a transthoracic esophagogastrectomy, incisions (surgical cuts) are made in the center of your abdomen (belly) and in the back of your chest.
+After the tumor is removed, your stomach is reattached to the remaining part of your esophagus.

-- During a transhiatal esophagectomy, the esophagus is removed through 2 incisions, one in the neck and one in the abdomen.
-After the tumor is removed, the stomach is attached to the remaining part of the esophagus through the neck incision.
+- During a transhiatal esophagectomy, your esophagus is removed through 2 incisions, one in your neck and one in your abdomen.
+After the tumor is removed, your stomach is attached to the remaining part of your esophagus through the neck incision.

-- During a 3-hole esophagectomy, also known as McKeown, incisions are made in the abdomen, neck, and right upper back.
+- During a 3-hole esophagectomy, also known as McKeown esophagectomy, incisions are made in your abdomen, neck, and right upper back.

-- During a minimally invasive esophagectomy, a tiny camera called a laparoscope is inserted into the belly through multiple small incisions in the abdomen and back, below the shoulder.
+- During a minimally invasive esophagectomy, a tiny camera called a laparoscope is inserted into your belly and chest through multiple small incisions in your abdomen and back, below your shoulder.
 A robot may be used to assist.

 Before Your Surgery